 Power

-The power also known as the back-bone indicates the strength.
-It tells you how much it can lift, also it is different based on line strength and species of fish.
-A Heavy powered rod will break the light line and consequently, a heavy line breaks a light power rod.
-The heavy power rods are designed for lines ranging from 30 to 80-pound line.
+A heavy powered rod will break the light line and consequently, a heavy line breaks a light power rod.
+The heavy power rods are for lines ranging from 30 to 80-pound lines.
 An ultra-light only takes a 2-6 pound line.
 The rest fall somewhere in between.

 Fishing Rod Action